 Still hung up on the unsolved murder of Damion Lucas, FBI agent Herm Groman devises an elaborate sting to ensnare the corrupt cops of the Detroit Police Department.
 Will it bring down Mayor Coleman Young, too?

-LISTEN TO CHAPTER EIGHT
+LISTEN TO EPISODE EIGHT

 NOT ONE CONCRETE CHARGE

 The FBI monitored Coleman Young for decades — from his early years as a labor organizer in the late 1940s, through the end of his 20-year tenure as mayor of Detroit.
 Excerpts from Young’s FBI file are published here for the first time:

 The YOUNg MILITANT

 Although Young was always evasive about his Communist ties — he refused to denounce the Party, insisting that it was a valuable ally in the fight against racism — his FBI file includes what appears to be a Communist Party registration card in his name from the 1940s.
 Federal agents also suspected that he was using the alias “Alexander Washington” in some of his political activities, so the FBI conducted a handwriting comparison between Young’s Communist Party registration card and Alexander Washington’s membership card.

 After Coleman Young was elected to the Michigan State Senate, the FBI noted that he only attended one meeting of the Freedom Forum Club of the Michigan District Communist Party.
 The FBI office in Detroit eventually decided it would conduct no further investigation of Coleman Young’s communist activities, since he seemed to have drifted away from the Party.